coryebner/Vending-Machine-SQL-Logger/README.md

-Note: In the event the website is removed you can host your own from the code located at: https://bitbucket.org/jimmy-the-eek/database
+Note: Note: The website and backend were removed making this code unrunnable.
+You can host your own from the code located at: https://bitbucket.org/jimmy-the-eek/database

 The code will then need to be modified to point at the new host